 5. Select how many additional licenses you require and proceed to the payment page

-To delete a user from your account, click on Actions to the right of the user’s name and select Delete User.
+To remove a user from your account, click the ellipses to the right of the user’s name and select Delete User.

 If an employee has left your organization, you can remove them from your account and an additional license will be freed up, which can then be utilized by a new employee.